Harry Potter & The Goblet Of Fire

 However, their supposed triumph leads to a shocking twist as the champions' cup transforms into a portal, transporting Harry and Cedric to a sinister graveyard.
 There, they confront the resurrected Voldemort, who, having regained his strength, kills Cedric and challenges Harry to a duel, seeking to absorb his power.
 Against overwhelming odds, Harry emerges victorious, returning to Hogwarts with Cedric's lifeless body.
 Upon his return to Hogwarts, Harry tells Dumbledore and the professors what happened to Cedric and himself in the graveyard and warns them of Voldemort's return, marking a dark turn in the series.

-My Verdict: This installment is the most ominous in the series thus far.
+This installment is the most ominous in the series thus far.
 The narrative delves into death, imprisonment in Azkaban, and the soul-draining Dementors, creating a notably darker tone.
 However, amidst the shadows, the theme of acceptance and mutual support in the face of adversity is skillfully woven into the story.
 The Goblet of Fire was not an easy read, at over 700 pages (and in GERMAN!), but it was incredibly enjoyable, and I'm very excited to continue reading the remaining books in the world's most famous series!

 Posted 17.11.2023